Dump Condenser

 What is a Dump Condenser?

-A dump condenser, also known as a bypass condenser, is a heat exchanger used to condense excess steam in industrial processes.
-It prevents steam from being vented into the atmosphere, maintaining system efficiency and safety by redirecting and cooling the steam for reuse or safe disposal.
+A dump condenser, also known as a bypass condenser or exhaust steam condenser, is a heat exchanger designed to efficiently condense excess steam in your industrial processes.
+By preventing steam from being released into the atmosphere, it helps save energy, boost system efficiency, and ensure safe operation when steam pressure fluctuates.

 Types of Dump Condensers